Bhuvanesh09/bhuvanesh09.github.io/bhuv-webpage/content/posts/a_small_realisation_about_matrix_multiplications/index.md

 [Note: The outer product of two vectors is a matrix, and the inner product of two vectors is a scalar.]

+The code for the above two animations in manim has been linked in the [references](#references) section below!
 ## Real life implications of the above:

 In reality of course, pairwise operations between vectors aren't instantaneous.
 Each of the the $n$ outer product in second case takes $O(m \times o)$ FLOPs on its own.
 And in the first case, each of the $m \times o$ inner product takes $O(n)$ FLOPs on its own.
 Hence the number of multiplications that are being done is the same i.e. $O(m \times n \times o)$.